Skip to Content

 Surprisingly, this will emphasize the beauty and originality of both.

 Using crushed rocks (or marble in that case), metal bunting, tall grass, and succulents create an interplay of textures, shapes, and colors.
-Equally important, using native grasses and heat-tolerant hardy plants cuts water consumption and maintenance while providing year-long color.
+Equally important, using native grasses and heat-tolerant hardy plants cuts water consumption and maintenance while providing a year-long color.

 Hardy modern landscaping